Delivering a great user experience

 Communication is a fundamental care skill that, when shared compassionately, creates a truly therapeutic alliance.
 Firstly, higher quality, open communication will enhance everyone’s experience.
 Secondly, it helps to put people at ease.
 Thirdly, and most importantly, it encourages a sense of value and provides voice, choice and control.

 All REAL Communication workshops use The REAL Framework.
 This is our proven methodology for helping to support carers empowering them to deliver a more normalised and enjoyable quality of life for the older person living with dementia.

 It encourages greater self-confidence in verbal and non-verbal skills, helps to support staff self-awareness and resilience, as well as teamworking and professional standing.

 REAL Communication Workshops

 Exploring interaction and listening

 This one-day workshop for frontline care staff explores the key aspects of communication.

-The workshop provides a mix of activities, issues-based exercises and reflective discussions, to improve participants’ existing listening and communication skills.
+The workshop provides a mix of activities, issues-based exercises and reflective discussions.
+The key learning objectives are to help improve participants’ existing listening and their overall communication skills.